marcgg/marcgg.github.com/_posts/2013-03-25-please-changelog-open-source.md

 ---
 layout: post
 title: "Please Keep a Changelog For Your Open Source Lib"
-description: "Having an up to date list of changes in your open source project is priceless.
+description: "Keeping an up to date list of changes in your open source project is a must have.
 Here's why."
 blog: true
 category: blog
 tag: Dev